stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “I damned well can blame him,” the Chaptermaster snapped in return.
 He pulled the last book off the bookshelf, paging through it slowly, a complex mixture of frustration, anger, and sadness playing across his features.

 “While we were laying a trap to catch him out, Edmund went to see Peter.”
 Havelock couldn't keep the emotion from his voice, and Julia could hear the pain that betrayal still caused him even now, so many years later.
 “I think he wanted to give him a chance to surrender, or at least deny the charges.
 We don't know for sure what happened, but the next thing we knew the both of them were on a steamer out of Dover.
 We gave chase, caught up with them in Egypt.
-Peter had used... something... on his brother.
+Peter had used… something… on his brother.
 Captured his spirit in a jar, turned him into his thrall.
 There was a fight.
 They both died.”

 “Not just them,” said William.